 As if Sydney doesn’t offer enough beaches, take a dive in the sun-kissed Central Coast ocean waves, just an hour outside of your starting point.
-Don’t miss out on the ancient Aboriginal artwork hidden in the rocky realms of the hikers’ trails, but you can also savour a juicy meal in the northern part of the city before you head out to the Tuggerah Lake for a water-skiing session before you turn in.
+Don’t miss out on the ancient Aboriginal artwork hidden in the rocky realms of the hikers’ trails.
+Still, you can also savor a juicy meal in the northern part of the city before you head out to the Tuggerah Lake for a water-skiing session before you turn in.

 Being one of the most well-known wine corners of Australia, Hunter Valley is perhaps the most hedonistic stop of your entire road trip!
-It’s best to do your research before you get there, as the region offers no less than a hundred wineries, each and everyone with a few special flavours to offer.
-Sip the boutique handcrafted wines of Calais Estate or the renowned Audrey Wilkinson Lake Shiraz.
+It’s best to do your research before you get there, as the region offers no less than a hundred wineries, each and everyone with a few distinctive flavors to offer.
+Sip the handcrafted boutique wines of Calais Estate or the renowned Audrey Wilkinson Lake Shiraz.
 The soothing scenery goes perfectly with the friendly locals to give you the Zen experience of your life.

 Despite its touristy reputation, there are many sightseeing opportunities for a versed Aussie traveller as well as the newbie from the other hemisphere.
 Visit the main beach to watch the friendly dolphins or enjoy a midday surf, and then move on to a relaxing lunch at a hip local restaurant.
 Don’t let the size of this town fool you – there is something for everyone, from adventurous skydiving to the Out There Sculpture Garden for every culture vulture.
 If you’re there in whale migrating season from May to November, head to the Byron Bay lighthouse and bask in the beauty of the ocean horizon.